All Articles

 The Science Behind a Writing Routine That Sticks

 75% quit new routines within three weeks.
-Learn the three-element habit loop that works with your brain.
+The three-element habit loop that works with the brain.

 -